 To Apply, Follow These Steps

 - Obtain a job offer.
-Be sure the letter includes all the information listed below.
+Be sure the letter includes all the information listed on this page.

 - OISS will issue a new DS-2019 with Academic Training authorization, as well as an authorization letter.
 You will receive an email notification when the documents are ready to be collected.

-- Submit Academic Training Evaluation form to OISS advisor within 30 days of completion of Academic Training experience.
+- Submit your Academic Training Evaluation to OISS within 30 days of completion of Academic Training experience.